microsoft/CollectServiceFabricData/docs/aad-configuration.md

 ![](media/aad-group-permissions-error.png)

-## Add app registration to Kusto cluster and database
+## (Optional) Add app registration to Kusto cluster and database

-Once app registration has been created and configured, the new app registration needs to be added to the kusto database permissions.
+Once app registration has been created and configured, if using Kusto, the new app registration needs to be added to the kusto database permissions.
 Refer to https://docs.microsoft.com/azure/data-explorer/create-cluster-database-portal on how to create a kusto cluster and database if one has not been created.

 **NOTE: Azure Data Explorer / Kusto is not free.
 See https://azure.microsoft.com/en-us/pricing/details/data-explorer/**